Valerian Root

 What is the recommended dosage of Valerian Root?

-Does Valerian Root interact with medications?
+Does Valerian Root interact with any medications?